LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 a: 1
 ```

-The drawback from this method is that the order of fields when encoding and decoding may not be out of order, as shown in the previous examples.
+The drawback from this method is that the order of fields when encoding and decoding can be out of order, as shown in the previous examples.
 This could be the problem when using with the API that the order of fields in the HTTP request must be preserved.

 ### Using a Type to Encode and Decode JSON Object

 In addition to a map, **json.Marshal** and **json.Unmarshal** functions can also be used with user-defined types.
-Therefore, JSON objects in HTTP body can be defined as types in Go programming language.
+Therefore, JSON objects can be defined as types in Go programming language.
 Then, the types can be used with those functions to encode and decode JSON objects.
-This method is recommended and used by the example in this article.
+This method is used by the example in this article.

 In the example, the types for JSON objects in the request and response messages are defined as:
 ```